Learn more about Laken Chapin's involvement as a student missionary in West Michigan and with Cru on campus!.

 - Serve as a teaching assistant for a GVSU faculty member

-Generally speaking, each academic credit requires at least 3 hours per week, or 45 hours per semester.
+Generally speaking, 1 credit of HNR 300 requires at least 3 hours per week, or 45 hours per semester.

 Pre-Approved Course Substitutions

 - CBL courses: Any GVSU course with the Community Based Learning (CBL) designation satisfies the HNR 300 requirement.
 To learn more about CBL courses please visit the CBL website.
-You can search Self-Service Banner by using the advanced search option and then choosing Community Based Learning (CBL) from the attribute drop down menu.
-Once you find a course that you are able to take please submit the proposal indicating the CBL course you want to use as a substitution.
+You can search for CBL courses by using the advanced search option in the registration website, scrolling down to "Attribute," and choosing Community Based Learning (CBL) from the drop down menu.

 - IDS 350: Civil Discourse.
 This interdisciplinary course is offered each year by the current Padnos/Sarosik Endowed Professor of Civil Discourse.